ganeshkondaka/rag_fullstack_app/readme.md

 - Switch between multiple LLM providers at runtime
 - Semantic search with vector embeddings
 - Dark-themed UI with file upload support
+- Fully responsive design for desktop, tablet, and mobile devices
+- Optimized layout that adapts to all screen sizes

 ## Setup Locally